-Design, user experience, and ease of use: For exchanges, simplicity is vital.
+For exchanges, simplicity is vital.
 Top exchanges in Japan have streamlined their processes, making it easy to navigate and use the system.
 Exchanges with feature overload usually suffer in this respect.
 Many beginners stay away from such exchanges.
 Some exchanges have native tokens, which they use to incentivise usage of their exchanges.
-These tokens can be used to get discounts or exchanged for another asset, enhancing user experience.
+These tokens can be used to get discounts or exchanged for another asset, enhancing the user experience.

-Withdrawal limits: Investors have to contend with daily and weekly withdrawal limits.
-Investors dealing with larger withdrawals have first to check the limits before sign up.
+Investors have to contend with daily and weekly withdrawal limits.
+Investors dealing with larger withdrawals have first to check the limits before signing up.
 Remember that withdrawals are subjected to fees that will be deducted from your investment.

 There are fewer crypto exchanges in Japan than in other countries.
 Some of the popular ones include:

 BitFlyer is one of the largest crypto exchanges in Japan.
 It offers only a limited number of cryptocurrencies.
 It is also licenced across the EU and USA and provides an opportunity for cross-trading.
 The platform offers free Bitcoin trading.